Kwaku-Anim/Kwaku-Anim/README.md

 📧 kwakuanimasare@yahoo.com

-I am actively seeking PhD opportunities in Structural Health Monitoring, smart infrastructure, and vision-based sensing systems.
+🎯 Open to PhD opportunities and research collaborations in AI-driven structural health monitoring and intelligent infrastructure.